Last Revised: June 29, 2021

 Personal Protective Equipment (PPE)

-Our community facilities staff continue wear appropriate PPE when completing resident service requests, including masks, gloves and additional recommended PPE as deemed necessary.
+Our community facilities staff will wear appropriate PPE when completing resident service requests.

 In-person leasing and tours

 Shuttle bus services

 At our communities where we operate shuttle buses to campus, shuttle operations have resumed service based on classroom operation.

-Knowledge is the best way to stay safe and stay calm.
+Knowledge is the best way to stay safe.
 Check out the resources we’ve linked on our page and the video below from the CDC.
 Be sure to get to know the state and local resources in your area.